arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 4.05.2021

+I refactored [Harken](https://harkenapp.com/) to not use `getServerSideProps` in order to make navigation faster.

+The [Next.js documentation](https://nextjs.org/docs/basic-features/data-fetching#when-should-i-use-getserversideprops) talks about when `getServerSideProps` should be used:

+> You should use `getServerSideProps` only if you need to pre-render a page whose data must be fetched at request time.
+Time to first byte (TTFB) will be slower than `getStaticProps` because the server must compute the result on every request, and the result cannot be cached by a CDN without extra configuration.

+I was using `getServerSideProps` to fetch the current viewer, but it was totally unnecessary.
+By moving that fetch to client-side code, each page load no longer hits Vercel's servers.

+https://github.com/vercel/next.js/discussions/12447 is also a relevant discussion.

 ### 4.04.2021